Severson-Group/AMDC-Hardware/docs/Encoder.md

 ### 2. DB9 Connector

 Each D-sub connecter has 9 pins – 6 for differential ABZ signals, 2 for ground signals and 1 for 5V supply to encoder.
 A jumper should be installed if the encoder is powered by 5 V from AMDC.
-There are two jumpers numbered on the silkscreen as JP2 and JP3 (each for one encoder input).
+There are two jumpers numbered on the silkscreen as JP2 for Encoder 1 and JP3 for Encoder 2, as shown in the block diagram.
+Encoder 1 and Encoder 2 correspond to top and bottom encoders in the picture below.

 A table of the pin mappings for each D-Sub connector is shown below: